ezzabuzaid/ezzabuzaid/README.md

 I'm **Ezz abuzaid** a Computer Engineer by specialization, Front End Engineer by profession, and an Engineer at heart.

-I code JavaScript, C#, and Dart but would love to work with new languages and technologies wherever an opportunity presents itself.
+I code TypeScript, C#, and Dart but would love to work with new languages and technologies wherever an opportunity presents itself.
 I have a passion for sharing what I’ve learned either by writing blog posts or giving back to open-source community.

 **Technical Articles**